Sage Creek Chinese Immersion Program

 Who Can Participate?

 The immersion program seeks to enroll students of varying backgrounds and all abilities.
-Applications are open to all students entering kindergarten.
+Applications are open to all students and most students enter in first grade.
 However, it may not be a wise choice for children experiencing communication delays in their primary language.

 commit to long–term participation in immersion program